learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: true
   - answer: "d.\tA peer-review"
     correct: false
-- !Structured
-  question: "4.\tWhich of these steps comes first in the scientific method? "
+- question: "4.\tWhich of these steps comes first in the scientific method? "
   answers:
   - answer: "a.\tChoose a research design"
     correct: false